 In accordance with GASB Statement No. 65, bond issuance costs are expensed upon the issuance of related debt.
+Bond discounts and premiums are amortized over the life of the bonds.

 N. Arbitrage

 Arbitrage is reviewed on an annual basis and the corresponding liability is accrued accordingly.